Astros win 1st World Series crown, top Dodgers 5-1 in Game 7

 Springer led off the evening with a double against Darvish, and soon it was 2-0.

 That was plenty for Houston manager A.J.
 Hinch.
-He pulled starter Lance McCullers Jr. soon after the curveballer crazily plunked his fourth batter of the game, and began a parade of four relievers that held the lead as the unconventional Astros overcame a shaky postseason bullpen.
+He pulled starter Lance McCullers Jr. soon after the curveballer crazily plunked his fourth batter of the game , and began a parade of four relievers that held the lead.

+Throughout the postseason, Hinch and the unconventional Astros overcame a shaky bullpen by using starters in relief.

-"I knew yesterday I didn't have much," McCullers said.
+"I knew yesterday I didn't have much," said McCullers, the Game 3 winner.
 "I knew I didn't have much to give other than to gut it out as long as I could."

+In a dramatic Series marked by blown leads and late rallies, when Houston twice outlasted the Dodgers in extra innings, McCullers did enough.

-Built on the skills of homegrown All-Stars Dallas Keuchel and more, helped by veteran offseason acquisitions such as Carlos Beltran, who won his first ring, and Brian McCann, and boosted by the slick trade for Justin Verlander, general manager Jeff Luhnow completed the ascent that some predicted after the club purged payroll and stripped down to bare bones.
+Built on the skills of homegrown All-Stars Dallas Keuchel and more, helped by veteran offseason acquisitions such as Brian McCann and 40-year-old Carlos Beltran, who won his first ring, and boosted by the slick trade for ace Justin Verlander, general manager Jeff Luhnow oversaw the team's resurgence.

-Famously, now, there was the Sports Illustrated cover in 2014 — after Houston had lost more than 100 games for three straight years — that proclaimed: "Your 2017 World Series Champs" and featured a picture of Springer in a bright Astros jersey.

-Houston won 101 times this year to take the AL West, then won Games 6 and 7 at home in the AL Championship Series.
+Houston won 101 times this year to take the AL West, then won Games 6 and 7 at home in the AL Championship Series against the New York Yankees.
 The Astros joined the 1985 Royals as the only clubs to win a pair of Game 7s in the same year.

 When it was over, Bagwell and Biggio posed for pictures together with the World Series trophy.